RyanZhaoIc/PLM/readme.md

 # Part-level Multi-labeling

-This is the implementation of the paper: Estimating Noisy Class Posterior with Part-level Labels for Noisy Label Learning (CVPR 2024)
+[CVPR2024] This is the implementation of the paper: [Estimating Noisy Class Posterior with Part-level Labels for Noisy Label Learning](https://arxiv.org/abs/2405.05714).

 ## Requirements
 Python 3.8.13\
 Pytorch 1.10.0\